PyEllips/pyElli/README.md

 Python implementation of Berreman's 4x4 matrix method.

 This is the git repository for the source code of Berreman4x4.
-See [documentation](http://github.com/downloads/Berreman4x4/Berreman4x4/documentation.pdf) for more information.

 The front web page is http://Berreman4x4.github.com (GitHub Organization web page).

+See [documentation](http://sourceforge.net/projects/berreman4x4/files/documentation.pdf) for more information.

 --
 Copyright (C) 2012-2013 Olivier Castany